holly1238/mobile-sp/source/androidsourcebuild.rst

 ``JAVA_HOME`` - path to `JAVA
 JDK <https://www.oracle.com/java/technologies/javase-downloads.html#javasejdk>`__

-After successful build, you should see the result as aar file:
+After successful build, you should see the result as an aar file:

 ::